heqin-zhu/structRFM/README.md

 </details>

 ## Downstream Tasks
-Download all data from [Google Drive]() and place them into corresponding folder of each task.
+Download all data (3.7 GB) and checkpoints (2.2 GB) from [Zenodo](https://doi.org/10.5281/zenodo.16754363), and then place them into corresponding folder of each task.

 - Zero-shot inference
     - [Zero-shot homology classfication](tasks/zeroshot)